CCExtractor/website/content/public/general/support.md

 ---

 Slack is a great communication tool.
 Most CCExtractor developers hang out in a slack team.
-You're welcome to request an invitation [here](https://slackinvite2.ccextractor.org), use token: **closed captions**
+You're welcome to join our Slack channel through the following [invite link](https://join.slack.com/t/rhccgsoc15/shared_invite/zt-1motg6yur-5l~zN8hxzkOwVdSeGu_Ysg).
+If the link no longer works (it expires monthly), send an email to the mail address at the bottom of this page and we'll update it ASAP.

 ### Technical issues